bu-528-sp19/Deduplicating-Cloud-functions/README.md

 Minimum acceptance criteria are:

-  * To prevent data duplication which in turn would prevent unnecessary function execution.
+  * To build a framework which would deduplicate cloud functions
   * The architecture should able to cater different usecases (Generalizing the architecture)
   * User should interact with the framework through CLI